BackupTheBerlios/hjb-svn/trunk/docs/rst/administered-objects.rst

   initialise its JNDI environment.

 * can be removed from the HJB runtime by sending a HTTP DELETE request to the provider URI.
-This will have the effect of stopping any activity on the provider's connections, followed by removal of the provider and any administered objects that have been registered.
+This will have the effect of

+    - stopping any activity on the provider's connections, followed by

+    - removal of the provider and its administered objects been registered from the HJB runtime application

 * list their registered administered objects when a HTTP GET request is made to their /list child URL.

 JMS Administered Objects
 ------------------------